5 min read

 The Empowering Leader

-With the fundamental shift in where and how we work for many, a leader's role to empower those around them has never been more critical.
+With the fundamental shift in where and how we work for many, a leader's role in empowering those around them has never been more critical.
 The empowering leader builds an environment of mutual trust, where employees are granted autonomy over their work, as the leader trusts they will stay within their boundaries and tap in when needed.

 Moreover, the role of empowerment in leadership is vital, as it was found that 7 out of 10 employees rank empowerment as an essential element of their engagement.